Mylab6/BullishAPITest/README.md

 ./gradlew test --rerun-tasks --info

+After running the tests, an html report can be found here.

+projectRoot/gradle/build/reports/tests/test/index.html

 TestAPI has 7 tests , one of which fails intentionally as the Swagger documentation is wrong.
 A query for a single for student that doesn't exist will always return a 200 OK status code, rather than a 404 Not Found status code.

 TestWebPage has 5 tests, all of which pass.